projectriff/riff/RFCs/RFC-001: Introspect streams.md

 We will only address this problem for development/demos, not production, so topics like auth/authz are out of scope for this document.

 ## Solution
-### Ideal solution:
-The  is to provide users with only one cli (riff cli) that will enable users to send/receive messages to/from a stream (commands below).
+The idea is to provide users with only one cli (riff cli) that will enable users to send/receive messages to/from a stream (commands below).
 We will have to ask the users to port-forward the gateway service if they are running outside the cluster.

 #### User Impact
 We should introduce the following commands to the riff cli: